wcushen/aws-ipi/ENCRYPTION_KMS.md

 ![StorageSystem - Screen 4](images/storagesystem-screen4.png)

 Go ahead and select *Advanced settings*.
 In line with our Vault settings we configured earlier, set the Backend and Authentication path to `odf` and `kubernetes`, respectively.
-Then upload the Root CA you used as the basis for your cert-manager (or other) backed Vault certs, this will create a secret in the `openshift-storage` namespace.
+Then upload the Root CA that was used to issue your cert-manager (or other) issuer backed Vault certificates.
+This will generate a secret in the `openshift-storage` namespace.

 ![StorageSystem - Screen 5](images/storagesystem-screen5.png)